bsoist/bsoist.github.io/please-confirm/index.md

       Click the link in that email.
     </li>
     <li>
-      If you don’t see the email in about 10 minutes, check your spam filter.
+      If you donât see the email in about 10 minutes, check your spam filter.
     </li>
     <li>
-      You may want to add <strong>feedblitz@mail.feedblitz.com</strong> to your contacts or list of “safe senders” in your email program.
+      You may want to addÂ <strong>feedblitz@mail.feedblitz.com</strong> to your contacts or list of âsafe sendersâÂ in your email program.
 Otherwise, the information you requested might end up in a nasty spam filter.
     </li>
   </ol>

   <p>
-    Once you do that, I’ll forward you the information you requested.
+    Once you do that, Iâll forward you the information you requested.
   </p>
 </div>